 We believe that Members are best served by a Society that is growing sensibly, cautiously and profitably.
 It means we are relevant and sustainable for the long term.
 We also believe that families who work together across the generations, to make the most of their money, welcome having their specific needs met with innovative, value for money products backed by excellent, personal service.
 To meet these aims we launched Family Building Society in July 2014 - the first new building society brand in over 30 years.
-A number of successful new products have been launched through Family Building Society including the Windfall Bond, the Market Tracker Saver and the Retirement Lifestyle Booster.
+A number of successful new products have been launched through Family Building Society including the Windfall Bond and the Market Tracker Saver.

 On the lending side we underwrite each mortgage individually.
 Young or old, we approach each borrower on their own merits, something the big banks find hard to do.
-This, combined with our prudent approach to risk, means that we have developed an enviable book of low Loan-To-Value mortgages with very low levels of default or arrears.
+This, combined with our prudent approach to risk, means that we have developed an enviable book of low Loan To Value mortgages with very low levels of default or arrears.

 The success of Family Building Society resulted in the decision to make Family Building Society the main brand for the Society from December 2016 onwards.
 We are, however, very mindful of our need, and our obligation, to continue to serve existing National Counties' customers.
 We are gradually transferring them to Family Building Society products as they see fit.
 It is important to note however that this Report & Accounts is for the legal entity National Counties Building Society (NCBS), "the Society", because the legal name of the Society has not been changed.
 The results are for the Society's business whether that has been conducted under the NCBS or Family Building Society brand; it is just that the branding has now been re-focussed on Family Building Society.
-The Board has considered asking Members to agree to change the Society's name to Family Building Society but this would be a major project and no firm decision has yet been taken when to do this.
+The Board has considered asking Members to agree to change the Society's name to Family Building Society but this would be a significant expense.